Contributing

 task testpasses -

-task lintpasses (zero warnings) - New language has runnable snippets under
+task lintpasses (zero warnings) - New language has at least one fixture under

-task sync-versionsrun if any manifest was bumped - PR description explains the change and links related issues
+task version:syncrun if any manifest was bumped - PR description explains the change and links related issues

 Getting help